djmattyg007/fb-privacy-auth/README.txt

 logic.
 To utilise this, call the getAllowedResourceIds() method and pass it a username.

+Why should you use this, instead of much more established and well-known solutions such as the Zend Acl or Symfony Security packages?
+Simplicity.
+Before I built this, I evaluated these and a few other potential solutions.
+I decided to build my own because of all the things I didn't want out of an authorization
+system:

+- My resources are not hierarchial, nor are they tied to HTTP routes
+- My authentication is already handled elsewhere
+- My users have no behaviours or properties associated with them and therefore are not objects
+- My configuration is in JSON, not YAML
+- My priority is speed, not flexibility

+I was unable to find an existing solution that fit all of these criteria before building this.

 This software is released into the public domain without any warranty.